Veritas Preparatory Academy: Curriculum overview

 All students seeking graduation from Veritas Preparatory Academy must take at least one course in Latin.
 While high school students have the opportunity to choose between Spanish, French, and Latin / Ancient Greek, all 6th, 7th, and 8th grade students take Latin.

-High school students are required to take two years of honors physics, including kinetics, dynamics, electricity, magnetism, mechanical waves, light, and sound.
+High school students are required to take one year (with an extra optional year) of honors physics, including kinetics, dynamics, electricity, magnetism, mechanical waves, light, and sound.
 Students also take a year of honors chemistry, honors biology, as well as natural, life, and earth science.
-These courses are taken alongside two years of honors calculus, honors Euclidean Geometry, and honors algebra II/trig.
+These courses are taken alongside one year of honors calculus (calculus II is optional), honors Euclidean Geometry, and honors algebra II/trig.

 Throughout middle and high school, students take five years of music, three years of studio art, and one year of honors economics, drama, and poetry.
 Students were forbidden from choosing their own classes with the exception of a foreign language.
-As of the 2020-2019 school year, students were given some electives in the high school.
+As of the 2020–2019 school year, students were given some electives in the high school.

 Uniform

 Veritas Prep uniform requires a blue or white shirt with the Veritas logo badge for all students, and a plaid skirt for girls or Khaki shorts or pants for boys.
 Boys are required to wear pants from fall break to spring break.
 All students 7th grade and above must wear black Dress shoes and black Dress socks.
-Boys’ hair must not grow over their ears which is a Controversy of Great Hearts Academies.